 Previous GeneCards Identifiers for F9 Gene

 This gene encodes vitamin K-dependent coagulation factor IX that circulates in the blood as an inactive zymogen.
 This factor is converted to an active form by factor XIa, which excises the activation peptide and thus generates a heavy chain and a light chain held together by one or more disulfide bonds.
 The role of this activated factor IX in the blood coagulation cascade is to activate factor X to its active form through interactions with Ca+2 ions, membrane phospholipids, and factor VIII.
-Alterations of this gene, including point mutations, insertions and deletions, cause factor IX deficiency, which is a recessive X-linked disorder, also called hemophilia B or Christmas disease. [provided by RefSeq, Jul 2008]
+Alterations of this gene, including point mutations, insertions and deletions, cause factor IX deficiency, which is a recessive X-linked disorder, also called hemophilia B or Christmas disease.
+Alternative splicing results in multiple transcript variants encoding different isoforms that may undergo similar proteolytic processing. [provided by RefSeq, Sep 2015]

 GeneCards Summary for F9 Gene

 F9 (Coagulation Factor IX) is a Protein Coding gene.
-Diseases associated with F9 include hemophilia b and thrombophilia, x-linked, due to factor ix defect.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is HP.
+Diseases associated with F9 include Hemophilia B and Thrombophilia, X-Linked, Due To Factor Ix Defect.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+GO annotations related to this gene include calcium ion binding and peptidase activity.
+An important paralog of this gene is F10.

 UniProtKB/Swiss-Prot for F9 Gene

 Factor IX is a vitamin K-dependent plasma protein that participates in the intrinsic pathway of blood coagulation by converting factor X to its active form in the presence of Ca(2+) ions, phospholipids, and factor VIIIa.